 Email: elharo@med.umich.edu

 Dr. Chen is a Research Assistant Professor in the Department of Physical Medicine and Rehabilitation at the University of Michigan.
-She completed her Ph.D. in Health Behavior and Health Education at the University of Texas at Austin in 2020.
-Yen's current research focuses on symptom experiences of individuals living with chronic diseases, with a particular interest in examining how burdensome symptoms, including pain, fatigue, and cognitive dysfunction, influence daily life functioning and health-related quality of life in people with scleroderma.
+She earned her Ph.D. in Health Behavior and Health Education from the University of Texas at Austin in 2020.
+She then completed two prestigious postdoctoral research fellowship programs at the University of Michigan: the Advanced Rehabilitation Research Training Program (2020–2023) in the Department of Physical Medicine and Rehabilitation, and the NIH T32 Scientist Training in Rheumatology Research (2023–2025) in the Division of Rheumatology.
+Yen's research focuses on the lived symptom experiences of individuals with rheumatic diseases, aiming to understand how burdensome symptoms, such as pain, fatigue, and cognitive dysfunction, impact daily functioning and health-related quality of life.
+She also develops and tests behavioral interventions to alleviate these symptoms and enhance patients' overall well-being.

 Email: yentchen@med.umich.edu